canopas/flutter-developer-roadmap-2023/README.md

 * On the Detail Screen show full recipe detail with recipe image and description.
   - Add a back button to navigate back to the list of recipes.
 *  GET Api Url:  https://yummly2.p.rapidapi.com/feeds/list
-*  To access RapidAPI, log in or create an account to obtain an API key.
+*  To access API, log in or create an account to obtain an API key.
 * Use `dio` for networking.

 ### Practical 11